yacksonn/The-Magic-Squids/checkpoint-1/README.md

 4) Which type of complaint is most likely in each police beat?

 The answers to these questions are provided by sequences of SQL queries found in src.sql

+How to run the code:

+Code for each question should be run independently.
+All code under one question and above the next is needed to retreive accurate information.
+Run all code for each question at once, creating all the temp tables sequentially.